Photography by Brian Moody

 After his arrest, police officers showed Ryan a video I’d made for him urging him to dig down deep to find the words to say, “I did this”.
 Four years of silence, grief and fear then fell away as he fulfilled my wish and confessed to the crime.
 Those words would begin the healing process for both of us.
 He then stunned police by asking to meet me, and so, less than 24 hours after his arrest, I found myself face-to-face with the man who had murdered my husband.
 As he sobbed it was all I could do not to hold him.
 Second to the day I gave birth, it was probably the most human moment of my life.

 Some time into Ryan’s sentence I discovered an incredible organization called Community Justice Initiatives that was able to organize a Victim-Offender Reconciliation between Ryan and I. It took place in the prison and lasted most of the day: we spoke about almost everything – our lives, our hobbies, our families.
+There were tears there were long silences where neither of us had the words to fill the space.
 In that meeting I told Ryan that I had forgiven him.

 I’ve been able to forgive Ryan because of the immense sympathy I have for his mother.
 I understood her loss.
 We haven’t met yet but we write and I cherish her letters.
 Forgiveness isn’t easy.
 Taking tranquillizers and having someone look after your kids would probably be easier, but I feel compelled to do something with Bob’s legacy.
 I want to tell my story to help change people’s perceptions – and where possible I want to do this with Ryan by my side.
 I’ll never understand how our universes collided – but they did, and as Bob can’t make further contribution to society, then perhaps Ryan can.
 Whether victim or perpetrator, part of being human is rolling up our sleeves and taking an active part in repairing harm.

-Emma and Sam have fully supported my choice to forgive Ryan, but others have asked, “How could you?”
-Bob’s friends especially took a long time to understand how I could move on with my life.
-But something happened when Bob died and I found my voice.
+Amelia and Sam have fully supported my choice to forgive Ryan, but others have asked, “How could you?”
+The way I saw it how could I not?
+My children had lost their father and I did not want them to lose me in the process.
+If I had been consumed by hatred, anger and vengeance, what kind of mother would I be?
+Something happened when Bob died and I found my voice.
 Forgiveness became an opportunity to create a new and hopeful beginning.

 Katy’s forgiveness is the most incredible thing that anyone has ever given me.
 It changed my life.
 There’s trouble every day in prison, offers of drugs and threats of fights, but I don’t give in.
 My life would still be full of anger and violence if it wasn’t for Katy.